This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 The Trustee-Manager has adopted a framework of delegated authorisations that has been approved by the Board.
 The framework sets out the level of authorisation and their respective approval limits for business activities, including but not limited to, investments and divestments, capital expenditures and bank borrowings as well as arrangements in relation to cheque signatories.
 In addition, sub-limits are also delegated to various management levels to facilitate operational efficiency.
 Activities and matters which are specifically reserved for the Board's approval, such as acquisition and disposal of assets, financial statements, annual budget, investment proposals and funding, opening and closing of bank accounts, are also clearly set out in the framework.

-Each Director acts honestly, with due care and diligence, and in the best interests of AGT.
-The Board meets regularly, at least once every quarter, to review the business performance and outlook of AGT, as well as to deliberate on business strategy, including any significant acquisitions, disposals, fund raising and development projects of AGT.
-All Board and Board Committee meetings as well as Annual General Meeting are scheduled in advance and ad-hoc meetings are convened as and when warranted, when particular circumstances come to the Board's attention.
+The Board conducts regular scheduled meetings on a quarterly basis to review the business performance and outlook of AGT, as well as to deliberate on business strategy, including any significant acquisitions, disposals, fund raising and development projects of AGT.
+Such meetings are typically scheduled before the start of each year in consultation with the Directors.
+Ad-hoc meetings may also be convened as and when warranted by matters requiring the Board's attention.
+If necessary, Board meetings may be conducted by way of telephone or video conferencing as permitted under the Trustee-Manager's Constitution.
 Board meetings are also supplemented by resolutions circulated to Directors for decisions as and when necessary.

-The number of meetings of the Board and the Board Committees during the financial year ended 31 March 2019 as well as the attendance of the Directors, are as follows:
+The number of meetings of the Board, Board Committees and general meeting during the financial year ended 31 March 2020 as well as the attendance of the Directors, are as follows: